BabylonJS/BabylonNative/Documentation/PullRequestConventions.md

 responsibility for making sure the PR process remains effective and efficient overwhelmingly in the hands of those submitting and performing the code reviews.
-Consequently, this repo does not currently have strong established practices for how pull requests, but we do have a number of conventions which we typically try to follow when performing and receiving code reviews.
+Consequently, this repo does not currently have strong established practices for pull requests, but we do have a number of conventions which we typically try to follow when performing and receiving code reviews.
 This document describes these conventions; it is formatted as a series of definitions for various actions and intended usages in a typical Babylon Native PR.

 ## All PRs Require At Least One Approval to be Checked In